This dark chocolate almond bark with granola crunch is super simple to make, loaded with protein and fibre, and a healthy snack or dessert option!

 Why This Recipe Works

 This year, I decided to take this chocolate bark up a notch by adding a homemade granola crumble for extra crunch and texture.
-It’s also secretly because making granola from scratch lets me play with the flavour profile to meet my taste preferences, as I find the store-bought varieties a bit too sweet for my liking.
+It’s also secretly lower in sugar, because making granola from scratch lets me play with the flavour profile to meet my taste preferences- does anyone else find the store-bought varieties a bit too sweet?!

 Oats – I like to make my own granola from scratch by combing the oats with almonds, salt, cinnamon, coconut oil, maple syrup and vanilla.
 If you want to skip this step, you can buy pre-made granola instead.